Dasharo/docs/docs/kb/fwupd.md

 As of QubesOS R4.3 on 02-2026
 [qubes-fwupdmgr does not work correctly][qubes-fwupdmgr-issue] and the updates on LVFS might not be found using this tool.
-In such case, there are still a few options to perform the update.
+In such a case, there are still a few options to perform the update.
 Either use a different update method according to the `Firmware Update` page for your device in the `Supported hardware` tab, or perform a [Local Update](#local-update) using a fwupd cabinet (.cab) file downloaded